 We’re all in this together

 The important thing to remember about being a Precinct Chair is that you are not alone.
 Information, voting lists, supplies, etc. are available at the Denton County Republican Party Headquarters.
 Our more experienced Precinct Chairs are always there to assist you.
 There are also Area Leaders that provide help and leadership.

 Precinct Chairs must be a resident of that precinct in order to qualify for a place on the ballot.
-Precinct Chairs are elected in the Republican Primary: in 2016, the Primary will be held on March 1st.
+Precinct Chairs are elected in the Republican Primary.
 If unopposed, they do not appear on the ballot, but are considered elected that day.
 If more than one person files for Precinct Chair, the voters of that precinct decide.